+This is a new frontier.
 It might be hard to answer those questions.
 You’ve got no examples to follow, so you’ll just have to feel into your boundaries.
 Are you comfortable with that idea?
 No?
-Then say so.
+Then say so!

-There are so many variations to this question…what about the camping trip where there’s the adult tent and the kid tent?
+There are so many variations to this question…what about the camping trip where there’s the adults’ tent and the kids’ tent?
 What about my teen’s boyfriend or girlfriend coming along?
 Same thinking here – get vulnerable and say what you really mean.
 If you don’t want anything sexual happening, make that the rule!